The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Experimental Results

 \paragraph{Validation of Corollary \ref{randomornot}}

-We will use Example \ref{hyperharmonic} to assess the existence of an exact growth rate of the true discrimination between neighbors for which empirical neighbors become random or not.
-For this, we considered various sets of three sequences $\vx,\vy$, and $\vz$, where $\vx=\vy$, and $\vz=\vz(\alpha)$ controls the growth rate as determined by $\alpha$ in Example \ref{hyperharmonic}.
+We will use Example \ref{hyperharmonic} to analyze for which growth rates of the true discrimination between neighbors (the signal), empirical neighbors become random or not.
+For this, we considered various sets of three sequences $\vx,\vy$, and $\vz$, where $\vx=\vy=\vzero$, and $\vz=\vz(\alpha)$ controls the growth rate as determined by $\alpha$ in Example \ref{hyperharmonic}.
 We sampled noise using a uniform distribution $\rn\sim \mathrm{U}[-1.25, 1.25]$.
-A relatively high magnitude of noise is chosen here to better illustrate that $0<\Phi_4\coloneqq\Phi\left(\sqrt{\tfrac{2}{\mu'_4+3\sigma^4}}\right)<1$ (for $\alpha\neq 4$ the magnitude will not matter in the limit).
+A higher magnitude of noise is chosen here to better illustrate that $0<\Phi_4\coloneqq\Phi\left(\sqrt{\tfrac{2}{\mu'_4+3\sigma^4}}\right)<1$ (for $\alpha\neq 4$ the magnitude will not matter in the limit).
 The setup of this experiment is again visualized by Figure \ref{setupnoise}.
 We used 5000 noise replicates to approximate a variety of expected values and probabilities for different growth rates determined by $\alpha\in\{2,3,4,5,6,\infty\}$.
 These are illustrated on Figure \ref{AlphaExp}, and defined as follows.

 \begin{enumerate} \item The expected distance between two noise vectors, compared to the ground truth diameter growth rates, i.e., of $\|\vz\|$ (Figure \ref{AlphaExp}, Left). \item The expected \emph{relative contrast} (Figure \ref{AlphaExp}, Middle) \cite{10.1007/3-540-44503-X_27}: